JohT/search-menu-ui/example/README.md

 - (Alternative) All following elasticsearch commands can be executed with any HTTP Client (curl, postman, ...).
 - Setup example index "accounts" with the commands listed und described in [elasticsearch-accounts.es](elasticsearch/accounts/elasticsearch-accounts.es).
 - Setup example index "sites" with the commands listed und described in [elasticsearch-sites.es](elasticsearch/sites/elasticsearch-sites.es).

+## 2. Convert elasticsearch results to the unified search menu data structure

 ## Credits